Stamp Duty Calculator

 Key Takeaways

-- •Sub-sale relief and certain other reliefs are denied where parties are connected.
+• Sub-sale relief and some other reliefs are denied where parties are connected, even for individuals.

 Who Is a Connected Person? (s1122 CTA2010)

 For SDLT purposes, the definition of "connected person" is imported from s1122 of the Corporation Tax Act 2010, applied via s1122 and s1123 CTA2010.
-An individual is connected to: their spouse or civil partner; the relatives of themselves or their spouse (siblings, ancestors, and lineal descendants — i.e., parents, grandparents, children, grandchildren); the spouses of those relatives; and a company that the individual controls or which is controlled by people connected to them.
+An individual is connected to: their spouse or civil partner; the relatives of themselves or their spouse (siblings, ancestors, and lineal descendants, meaning parents, grandparents, children, and grandchildren); the spouses of those relatives; and a company that the individual controls or which is controlled by people connected to them.

 A company is connected with another company if both are controlled by the same person or group of connected persons.
 Control for this purpose means holding more than 50% of the voting rights, issued share capital, or distributable income.
 Where two friends each own 50% of their respective companies and decide to trade properties between those companies, those companies are not connected in the absence of a closer relationship.
 But siblings who each own 50% of their respective companies would likely be connected.